microsoft/xlang/src/readme.md

 The **/tool** folder contains the tools provided in support of xlang development.
 This includes tools for working with idl and winmd files as well as for generating language projections.

-* **/tool/cpp** implements the tool that generates the C++ 17 language projection.
+* **/tool/cppwinrt** implements the tool that generates the C++ 17 language projection.
 Currently, the generated projection is Windows only, but the tool will be updated to generate cross-platform compatible code.

-* **/tool/idl** implements a tool that generates [MIDL 3](http://docs.microsoft.com/en-us/uwp/midl-3/) files from ECMA-335 metadata.

 * **/tool/natviz** implements a [Natvis visualization](http://docs.microsoft.com/en-us/visualstudio/debugger/create-custom-views-of-native-objects) of C++/WinRT components for the Visual Studio debugger 2017.
 Over time, this tool will be updated to support visualization of xlang components.